J-c0d3r/Unity_CSJA_InfinityRunner/README.md

     1️⃣v1.6.0
     ♻️Readme refactored
-    ✔️Add coins on the platforms that makes generates points ✔️Add time record
+    ✔️Add coins on the platforms that generates points ✔️Add time record
     ✔️Add UI player stats(Leftside(life, points, time), Rightside(points record, time record))

     1️⃣v1.5.0
-    ✔️Add supershoot that going increase and destroy everything in the screen
+    ✔️Add supershoot that is going to increase and destroy everything in the screen

     1️⃣v1.4.0